Stable Craft Brewing

 Mountain farms and horse country surrounds historic Lexington, home of the Virginia Horse Center, a 19 show ring, 4,000 seat coliseum, world class venue hosting regional, national, and international equestrian events.
 Kayakers and canoes will fall in love with the Upper James River Water Trail while children and geologists alike marvel at Natural Bridge State Park and the Caverns at Natural Bridge in Rockbridge County.

 Bounded on the west by the George Washington National Forest and the east by the Shenandoah National Park, the rich valley floor in between makes Rockingham one of Virginia’s two biggest agricultural producing counties.
-With a strong outdoor adventure culture fueled by the youthful energy of two universities’ graduates, mountain bike trail construction, town-to-town greenways, and cycling races continue to ramp up across the county.
-Massanutten Resort, with wintertime skiing, a downhill bike park, and golf course bring outdoor smiles to Rockingham all season long.
+With a strong outdoor adventure culture fueled by the youthful energy of two universities’ graduates, mountain bike trail construction, town-to-town greenways, and cycling races across the county.
+Massanutten Resort, with wintertime skiing, a downhill bike park, and golf course bring big time amenities to Rockingham all season long.

 Raising A Family

 Beyond excellent local school systems, the Valley is characterized by a rural culture that celebrates children’s learning.
 From 4H programs that introduce students to the joys and realities of local food systems to Red Wing Academy, nurturing the wings and roots of the newest generation of old time musicians, the Valley’s traditions of farming, music, and outdoor recreation are the inheritance of today’s up and coming students.
-Join the ShenRock Team to empower kids to pursue a lifetime of mountain biking adventure, or plan a trip to the annual Highland County Maple Festival, where quality family time is all sweetness and sticky fingers.
+Visit Explore More Discovery Museum where children learn through play among interactive exhibits, join the ShenRock Team to empower kids to pursue a lifetime of mountain biking adventure, or plan a trip to the annual Highland County Maple Festival, where quality family time is all sweetness and sticky fingers.

 The Shenandoah Valley offers many options for parents seeking quality instruction in childcare centers, preschools and before and after school care.